ubuntu / debian

 - Move a line up/

 down: this can be achieved by few key combinations.
-To move one line above its current position: ddkP
+To move one line above its current position: ddkP.
+Similarly, to move a line below its current line:ddjP.
+Detailed explanation of steps:ddto delete current line and put it in default registerkorjto move up or downPto paste above current line.

 visual mode

-Enter Visual mode by pressing v
+Enter Visual mode by pressing v, V or [control] + v for visual character,

 line or block modes, respectively.
 Select text using the arrow keys on the key